tenstorrent/tt-metal/models/demos/llama3/README.md

 This codebase includes the Llama3 family of models.

 The current version supports the following Llama3 models:
-- Llama3.1-8B
 - Llama3.2-1B
 - Llama3.2-3B
+- Llama3.1-8B
+- Llama3.2-11B
+- Llama3.1-70B (T3000-only)

-All the above llama models are compatible and tested on the following Tenstorrent hardware:
+All the above llama models (with the exception of 70B due to its large size) are compatible and tested on the following Tenstorrent hardware:
 - N150 (1-chip)
 - N300 (2-chips)
 - T3000 (8-chips)